The article “Ruby Garbage Collection: Still Not Ready for Production” has been making the rounds.

 I would definitely not cargo cult these, you need to be solving a problem, adjusting to suite and measuring results.

-David Sanderson over 9 years ago
+David Sanderson about 10 years ago

 David Sanderson